There are two types of sobriety; physical and emotional.

 One of the most difficult factors in early recovery is dealing with our feelings.
 This is especially true for those of us who have used and abused various substances in an effort to become and remain “Comfortably Numb” as much as possible.

 Whatever our chronological age, emotionally we were behaving like immature, petulant adolescents.
 We only thought we were mature adults.
-Our actions proved otherwise, as we sought to get for ourselves more than giving to others.
-When we did give, our giving was conditional and limited.
-Our desire to give of ourselves was rooted mainly in what we wanted and hoped to get in return.
+Our actions proved otherwise.
+We thought more about what others could do for us, rather than what we could do for them.
+When we did give of ourselves, our giving was conditional and limited.
+Our desire to give was more about what we hoped to get in return.
 We liked to believe that we were being generous and kind-hearted, but in all truth, we were self-centered and self-seeking most of the time.

-Without even realizing it, we were living in full-blown denial about ourselves and the world we lived in.
-Granted, we most-likely didn’t start out that way.
+Without even realizing it, we were living in full-blown denial about ourselves and the fantasy world we lived in.
+Most-likely we didn’t start out living that way.
 It just sort of happened as a result of events that took place in our life.
 Someone hurt us and we didn’t understand why.
 Or maybe we inadvertently (or perhaps intentionally) did or said something to or about someone that was hurtful.
 We were or became overly sensitive as a result.
 We didn’t know how to make things right.
-Or perhaps we tried but it didn’t work for whatever reason.
+Or perhaps we tried but it didn’t seem to work out for whatever reason.
 So we became hardened, emotionally.
 We built emotional barriers in an effort to avoid being hurt like that again.
 We became harsh and sometimes cruel towards others who probably didn’t deserve it.

 We developed unhealthy ways of dealing with stressful people, places, and situations, because we didn’t how to properly deal with our feelings (emotions).
 We became fearful that others would discover how inept, incompetent and helpless we felt.
 So we came up with ways to mask our fears and insecurities.
-And when we couldn’t hide from them ourselves and they became too much to deal with, we “acted-out” in ways harmful to ourselves and those around us.
+When we could no longer hide from them ("stuff our feelings down"), they became too much to deal with.
+So we “acted-out” in ways harmful to ourselves and those around us.
 Since we didn’t know how to cope with our feelings, we began to use, people, places, and situations in an abusive and harmful manner; seeking to blot-out – however temporary – our fears and emotions.

-In psychology, coping means to invest own conscious effort, to solve personal and interpersonal problems, in order to try to master, minimize or tolerate stress and conflict.
-The psychological coping mechanisms are commonly termed coping strategies or coping skills.
+In psychology, coping means to invest one's own conscious effort to solve personal and interpersonal problems, in order to try to master, minimize or tolerate stress and conflict.
+The psychological coping mechanisms are commonly referred to as coping strategies or coping skills.
 Wikipedia

 THE CYCLE OF ADDICTION: